 012. Grades And Standards.

 01. Classifications.
-The following standards, grades and weight classifications are hereby established and adopted.
+The standards, grades and weight classifications described in the July 20, 2000 United States Standards, Grades, and Weight Classes for Shell Eggs that are the product of the domesticated chicken hen are hereby established and adopted.
 (3-15-22)

 a.
-Except as otherwise provided in this subsection, all shell eggs sold for human consumption in the Idaho must be designated as one (1) of the following grades: “Idaho Consumer Grade AA,” “Idaho Consumer Grade A,” “Idaho Consumer Grade B.” (3-15-22)
+Except as otherwise provided in this subsection, distributors choosing to sell graded shell eggs for human consumption in the Idaho must be designated as one (1) of the following grades: “Idaho Consumer Grade AA,” “Idaho Consumer Grade A,” “Idaho Consumer Grade B.” (3-15-22)

 b.
 An Idaho producer of shell eggs may sell shell eggs produced on his premises in Idaho directly to consumers at the place of production of the eggs, without grade designations.
-(3-15-22)

-c.
-Idaho shell egg producers having three hundred (300) or less hens may sell ungraded shell eggs produced upon their premises to retailers, provided that each carton or other container of ungraded shell eggs sold must be clearly marked “Ungraded” and bear the name and address of the Idaho producer.
-(3-15-22)

-02. Standards.
-The following standards for individual shell eggs are used in determining the Idaho consumer grade designation applicable thereto.
-(3-15-22)

-03. Application.
-The Idaho standards for quality of individual shell eggs contained in this section are applicable only to eggs that are the product of the domesticated chicken hen and are in the shell.
-(3-15-22)

-04. Interior Egg Quality Specifications.
-Interior egg quality specifications for these standards are based on the apparent condition of the interior contents of the egg as it is twirled before the candling light.
-Any type or make of candling light may be used that will enable the particular grader to make consistently accurate determinations of the interior quality of shell eggs.
-It is desirable to break out an occasional egg and by determining the Haugh unit value of the broken-out egg, compare the broken-out and candled appearance, thereby aiding in correlating candled and broken-out appearance.
 (3-15-22)